Bens-Organization/mercedes-nl-search/docs/RAILWAY_DEPLOYMENT.md

 # Staging environment → uses Dockerfile
 [environments.staging.build]
 dockerfilePath = "Dockerfile"

+# Production environment → uses Dockerfile
+[environments.production.build]
+dockerfilePath = "Dockerfile"
 ```

 **How it works**:
 - Railway reads the environment-specific config when deploying
 - No manual UI overrides needed
-- Both services automatically use the correct Dockerfiles
+- All services automatically use the correct Dockerfiles
+- Production and staging backends use the same Dockerfile but different environment variables

 ## Backend Configuration